 Urogen Pharma Ltd. (URGN) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, June 6, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to UroGen Pharma Ltd. ("UroGen" or the "Company") (NASDAQ: URGN ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., June 9, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UroGen Pharma Ltd. ("UroGen" or the "Company") (NASDAQ: URGN ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN UROGEN PHARMA LTD. (URGN), CLICK HERE BEFORE JULY 28, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN UROGEN PHARMA LTD. (URGN), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JULY 28, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?